AurelianSpodarec/luavel.com/README.md

-## History of lua
+## History of Lua

-lua was desinged by a team of of three Brazililian scientist, Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.
+Lua was desinged by a team of of three Brazililian scientist, Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.

 Brazil had a very strict import policy from 1984 untill 1992, which also included hardware.
-Due to the hardware limitations in Brazil, the three scientist developed the scripting language called lua.
+Due to the hardware limitations in Brazil, the three scientist developed the scripting language called Lua.

 The first release was in 1993.

 The origin of the name  and name comes from the word `luna` which is Brazilian way of saying `moon`.

-lua was slightly different and incomprated the data-description suntax of SOL, and `SOL` in Portugese means `Sun` and `lua` meaning `Moon`.
+Lua was slightly different and incomprated the data-description suntax of SOL, and `SOL` in Portugese means `Sun` and `Lua` meaning `Moon`.

-lua was born.
+Lua was born.

 # Discord Server

-Join lua Community server on discord! https://discord.gg/nNu6FeHC
+Join Lua Community server on discord! https://discord.gg/nNu6FeHC

 ===========================================================================